 *Ketoacidosis is a life-threatening acute condition triggered by stress, fasting, infections, surgery, and low insulin levels.
-Symptoms include rapid breathing, lethargy, vomiting, dehydration and sweet-smelling breath.
+Symptoms include rapid breathing, lethargy, vomiting, dehydration, and sweet-smelling breath.
 If your dog has diabetes, you should always have ketone testing sticks on hand and test your dog’s urine if he shows any of these signs.
 If his urine tests positive for ketones, you should call an emergency vet immediately.

 If you notice signs your dog has diabetes, it’s time for a vet visit.
-Your vet will ask about any symptoms you’ve noticed and will check your dog’s general health to rule out other possible conditions or infections.
+Your vet will ask about any symptoms you’ve seen and will check your dog’s general health to rule out other possible conditions or infections.

 The first test your vet will conduct is a urinalysis, which is a general urine test that can detect glucose and ketones in your dog’s urine.
 Ketones are chemicals produced by the liver when the body doesn’t have enough insulin to turn glucose into energy.

 If the urinalysis tests positive for ketones and high levels of glucose, the next step is to measure your dog’s blood glucose concentration.
 If glucose levels are high in both the urine and the blood, the vet will make a definitive diagnosis of diabetes.

 Diabetes In Dogs Treatment

 Treating canine diabetes involves a lot of daily management on the part of pet parents, but once you get into a routine, it’s not as daunting as it first sounds.
-The 3 main areas you need to focus on include:
+The three main areas you need to focus on include:

 At first, many owners are apprehensive about having to give their pups shots at home.
 However, it’s not as bad as it sounds and isn’t painful for your dog.
 Your vet will show you how to prepare the shots and where and how to administer them just under your dog’s skin.